newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-branch.md

 Email your completed application to dentistry@dca.njoag.gov.
 The New Jersey Dental Board will email you an invoice via email to pay your fee online.

+\
-Keep in mind that your branch office registrations are linked to your dental license and must be renewed every two years.
+Your branch office registration is linked to your dental license and should be renewed at the same time.

 :::callout{ showHeader="true" headerText="What if I don't get this registration?" showIcon="false" calloutType="conditional" }